santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-markdown-editor.md

 Nowadays, Markdown is an intelligent technology for creating web editors.
 StackOverflow uses MarkDown editor on their QnA website.
 There is a lot of online markdown editor available, like stackedit is very popular.
 This blog post will show you how to create a markdown editor in the Blazor Application.

-Let's start with some basic HTML structure.I have created a bootstrap row and two column first column is input
+Let's start with some basic HTML structure.I have created a bootstrap row and two column first column is input area and second column will show the preview

 ```csharp
 <div class="row">